JulianJorgensen/jocelyn/_posts/2014-05-08-tantra-roadtrip.md

 ![](/uploads/versions/header-3---x----1200-700x---.jpg)

-And a bit more here…
+And a bit more here...

-&lt;iframe width="560" height="315" src="https://www.youtube.com/embed/lOlaoIzf6JU" frameborder="0" allowfullscreen&gt;&lt;/iframe&gt;